nikitavbv/sandbox/README.md

 - button to generate X more images for task.
 - bidirectional streaming between worker and server.
 - task visibility levels (private/public)
+- graceful shutdown for worker (pause running task and resume it as soon as new instance of worker is started) - probably need to implement task cancel/pause first.

 # Acknowledgments